gmanuel89/Mascot-Output-MOD-Processer/README.md

 ***

-## Type of data and its organization
+## Type of data and its organisation

 #### Type of data
 The software reads a folder containing the CSV files from Mascot.

-#### Organization of the data
+#### Organisation of the data
 The two CSV files should be put in the same folder, which will be read by the software.
-One file name should start with "PROT" (the unmodified proteome) and the other one with "MOD" (the proteome that underwent modification), so that the software can recognize where the information comes from.
+One file name should start with "PROT" (the unmodified proteome) and the other one with "MOD" (the proteome that underwent modification), so that the software can recognise where the information comes from.

 It is not necessary to manually remove the additional information from the Mascot CSV file, because the software automatically discards it by keeping only the information needed (in the form of a matrix).